 An emphasis on assertive linkage to mutual aid, community assets, educational resources, and the integration of positive support networks are key to our approach.
 We firmly believe these are vital to support independent living and reintegration.

 Hill Top House in South Shields offers 19-bed spaces and is supported by four 9-13 bed units within walking distance of the main unit.
-This is also the case in Blyth, with both Hill Top House and Marlow Lodge offering six 2-7 bed units.

 Supporting Lives do not impose timeframes on residents in stage 1 or 2.
 We believe behavioural change is not a linear process and people change at their own pace.
 Instead, our approach encourages the pursuit of valued goal setting with the resident and co-production of individual care plans.